 The friends I met at the Egyptian group visited us on Boxing Day.
 We took them to the local woodland so they could explore the ruins of the eleventh century church.

 Our American friend had met with members of a rock band who were also a coven.
 The group was interested in him as he had contacts in America and they were looking for a place of residence there.
 His partner supported his ventures and agreed to sell their home and he then gave his share of the money to the commune.
 He moved to France with the coven for a while, but as a mature man who enjoyed his ‘home comforts’ I did not see it working as the group members were younger and constantly moved around.
 They did not seem to care where they stayed or with whom they slept.
-His partner was not concerned about the group’s explicit lifestyle and thought his choices were none of her business.
 Two months later he returned to his partner as life with the coven had not worked out for him.
 He was exhausted, had lost weight and had no money or car.
 My husband provided him with a car to use.
 His partner was understandably upset after selling their property, but allowed him move into her tiny apartment.
-I pitied him in a way as I understood how attractive some groups could appear and at times it is not until you become deeply involved that you see the reality.
-At least I had emerged from the groups with genuine friendships.
+I pitied him in a way as I understood how attractive some groups could appear and it is not until you become deeply involved that you see the reality.
+I was fortunate to leave some groups and keep genuine friendships.

 I attended Reiki ‘shares’ at the home of the couple I met at the Scole seminar in Norfolk.
 These ‘shares’ were arranged for Reiki practitioners to attend in order to treat one another.
-The wonderful experience of lying upon a couch with nine pairs of healing hands covering all areas of the body and encased in strong healing energy is something to experience!
-A ten minute treatment of concentrated energy coming from nine practitioners was more than sufficient.
-I met a woman there who recommended the classes of a local Yoga teacher and invited me to attend.
+The wonderful experience of lying upon a couch with nine pairs of healing hands covering all areas of the body encasing one in strong healing energy is something to experience!
+A ten minute treatment of concentrated energy from nine practitioners was more than sufficient.
+I met a woman there who recommended the classes of a local Yoga teacher and invited me to attend with her.

 A member of our former Morris team informed me that the tutors had decided to leave the team at the end of the year.
-This surprised me as they seemed so dedicated to it but I also knew they had grown weary of continually teaching and organizing the team.
+This surprised me as they were dedicated to it but I also knew they had grown weary of continually teaching and organizing the team.